Community Remains: A Thesis Presented to the Oregon College of Art and Craft and Pacific Northwest College of Art

 Throughout that last semester at the OCAC campus, I developed a closer relationship to my cohort and professors.
 The collective crisis brought down social and hierarchical boundaries between students, faculty, and staff.
 We clung together to face the unknown.
 We were being abandoned by the institution we trusted to see us through.
 I put my portrait painting aside to relieve some of the pressure of singularly defending the practice.
 Painting abstract landscapes from imagination provided a needed reprieve from conflict giving me more emotional strength to stay focused on my task at hand.
 However, I am not one to give up easily.
 During summer break I started researching the history of portraiture, hungry to better understand what I may have missed.

 While sitting in the first class of the 2019/2020 semester, I looked around at my displaced OCAC cohort and realized I didn't really know all of them.
 In my struggle of going back to school, and my resistance to embrace contemporary art, I had somehow missed the opportunity of truly seeing the people who were sharing my path in higher education.
 Being a part of a society so enamored with digital socialization and communication, I had failed to look behind the screens, roles, and titles and truly experience the entirety of my unique position.
 Portraiture called me back, like a rubber band snapping back into position.
 For me, the quickest way to understanding is through observational painting.
 After a lot of researching, reading, and discussing, I found a few precedents for an idea that has been kicking around my head for several years.

-Continued in part 2, precedent, process, and portrait painting technique
+Continued in part 2, precedent, process, and modern portrait painting technique

 Miller, Henry.
 To Paint Is To Love Again.
 Cambria Books, 1960.